Liver detox: the complete guide to intelligently detoxifying your liver

 - Nutrients Review - role of micronutrients (zinc, selenium, vitamins) in antioxidant status and metabolism

-- Pharmacognosy/nutrition publications on traditional use and clinical data concerning milk thistle and artichoke (tolerance, mechanisms, standardization)
+- Pharmacognosy/nutrition publications on the traditional use and clinical data around milk thistle and artichoke (tolerance, mechanisms, standardization)